DukeIsCreating/wof-data/docs/index.md

 And lots of fun time analyzing episode video.

+# Terms of Use

 The information I have compiled here regards a series of public contests, and I claim no ownership or copyright over the data contained within.

 Having said that, in addition to the efforts of those above, I too have put a lot of personal time into compiling this information.
+Don't try to commercialize it.
 If you find it useful and/or redistribute it, please give credit where it is due.
 You may simply credit me as "Duke".

 # Disclaimers